Planning Your Trip

 - Best Time to Visit: Goa's tourist season runs from October to March, when the weather is warm and dry.
 Most beach shacks open in November.
 They pack up by April or May due to the extreme heat and humidity.
 The southwest monsoon brings rain from June to September.

-- Language: Konkani and English.
-Hindi is widely understood and spoken.
+- Language: Konkani is the native language of most Goans, however, English and Hindi are widely understood and spoken.

 - Currency: Indian rupee.

 - Time Zone: UTC (Coordinated Universal Time) +5.5 hours, also known as Indian Standard Time.
 Goa does not observe daylight saving time.

 - Getting Around: Taxis and auto-rickshaws are the most common methods of transportation.
 Unfortunately, the notorious Goan taxi mafia keeps fares high and prevents app-based cabs such as Uber from operating.
 There is a state-run, app-based taxi service called GoaMiles.
 The Hop-On-Hop-Off Bus is an inexpensive way of reaching Goa's tourist attractions.
 Hiring a motorcycle or scooter is popular and affordable.